Akmeena4u/Web-Development-Bootcamp/011_Most Important Interview Guide- Web development/005_React Redux.md

 ### Redux Interview Questions

 > **What is Redux?**
-> - Redux is a state management library for JavaScript applications, often used with React.
-It helps manage the state of an application in a predictable way.
+> -Redux is a state management library for JavaScript applications.
+It provides a predictable state container that helps manage application state in a consistent and organized manner.
+Redux is often used with libraries like React or Angular, but it can be used with any JavaScript framework or library.

 > **What are the core principles of Redux?**
 > - **Single Source of Truth:** The state of the entire application is stored in a single store.